The Artist Guide

 Every completed request shows up on your profile by default.
 It's your live portfolio, built as you work.

-Your completion rate tracks how many accepted requests you've completed.
+Your completion rate tracks how many accepted requests you've delivered.
 It's visible to potential clients, so keeping it high builds trust.
 Deliver on time and you'll be golden.

 All Your Settings